arimas82/Smartbrains/README.md

 # Smartbrains
 INoD
-This platfrorm is made to devekope a controlling codes of Davis.
+This platfrorm is made to develope a controlling codes of Davis.